-Our study is subject to limitations of subgroup analyses; most importantly, the reduction in statistical power from lower patient numbers compared with the overall trial population
+Our study is subject to limitations of subgroup analyses; most importantly, the reduction in statistical power from lower patient numbers compared with the overall trial population, including a low number of participants from Asia within the higher BMI and weight categories.

 In conclusion, taken together, the results of this study suggest that empagliflozin, when used as second-line therapy after metformin, is effective across all subgroups, but with higher efficacy in decreasing HbA1c and reducing body weight in those with higher baseline values of these parameters.
 Importantly, the AE profiles were consistent with the overall AE profile for empagliflozin, regardless of the baseline values for HbA1c, body weight, or SBP.
 In addition to empagliflozin being a glucose-lowering agent recommended in patients with co-existing CV disease and/or CKD, these data may help to tailor therapy as regards to important metabolic efficacy considerations.